Should Your Child See a Doctor?

 - Your child becomes worse

-- Sunscreens: Use a sunscreen with an SPF of 15 or higher.
+- Use a sunscreen with an SPF of 15 or higher.
 Fair-skinned children need a sunscreen with an SPF of 30.
 This is especially true if your child has red or blond hair.

-- Apply sunscreen 30 minutes before exposure to the sun to give it time to penetrate the skin.
-Give special attention to the areas most likely to become sunburned, such as the nose, ears, cheeks, and shoulders.
+- Put sunscreen on 30 minutes before exposure to the sun.
+This gives it time to get down into the skin.
+Give special attention to the areas most likely to become sunburned.
+Examples are the nose, ears, cheeks, and shoulders.

-- Reapply sunscreen every 3 to 4 hours, as well as after swimming or profuse sweating.
+- Put sunscreen back on every 3 to 4 hours.
+Apply often while swimming or if sweating a lot.
 A "waterproof" sunscreen stays on for about 30 minutes in water.

-- Most people apply too little sunscreen.
-The average adult requires 1 ounce of sunscreen per application.
+- Most people use too little sunscreen.
+The average adult requires 1 ounce (30 ml) of sunscreen at a time.